gkothe/forcefocus/README.md

 $ npm install --save @sbspk/forcefocus
 ```

-Native binaries for win, mac and linux are built when the module is installed.
+Native binaries for Windows, macOS and Linux are built when the module is installed.

 Documentation
 -------------